underware-gg/endlessquest/AI/Prompts/Metadata-Generation.md

 * trickster (gem: emerald): A trickster NPC who is deceptive
 * trial (gem: ruby): A grand mythical beast who tests if the player is worthy
 * artefact (gem: diamond): A magical artifact
-* boss (gem: ethernite): A challenging encounter with the powerful ruler of this realm which cannot be passed without the world treasure
+* boss (gem: ethernite): A challenging encounter with the powerful ruler of this realm which cannot be passed without the realm treasure
 * treasure (gem: kao): A challenging and unpredictable encounter with the guardian of the world treasure

 NPC Behaviour mode examples:

 * Quest NPC: These are friendly NPCs who need help.
 An example is "Lana the Lost Traveler", a spirited adventurer who often finds herself lost and needs assistance.
 * Mystery NPC: These are empty rooms that present a mystery or challenge to the player.
 An example is "The Whispering Chamber", an eerily quiet room filled with ancient inscriptions that whisper secrets when the wind blows.
 * Fight NPC: These are monster NPCs who are hostile towards the player.
 An example is "Gorthak the Relentless", a colossal troll known for his insatiable appetite and ferocity in battle.
 * Trickster NPC: These are deceptive NPCs who try to trick the player.
 An example is "Eris the Illusionist", a mesmerizing enigma who speaks in riddles and illusions.
 * Trial NPC: These are grand mythical beasts who test if the player is worthy.
 An example is "Fafnir the Timeless", an ancient dragon who guards a powerful artifact and only bestows it upon those who prove their valor.
 * Artefact NPC: These are magical artifacts in the game.
 An example is "The Crystal of Eternity", a resplendent crystal with an inner glow that never dims and is said to possess the power to manipulate time.

-* Boss NPC: This is the same powerful NPC described in the world data structure.
+* Ruler NPC: This is the same powerful NPC described in the world data structure.
 They cannot be beaten unless the PC has the realm treasure.
 * Treasure NPC: These are challenging and unpredictable encounters that the player must overcome to get the treasure.
 The treasure is needed to complete the boss encounter.
 ```